getpinga/fossbilling-epp-ua/README.md

 # Compatibility

-This module is supposed to work with:
+This module is designed for use with Hostmaster.ua (.ua) (https://www.hostmaster.ua/).

-- Hostmaster.ua (.ua)

 # FOSSBilling Module Installation instructions